 6. Focus on long-term benefits rather than short-term analytical goals

 Mapping short-term benefits, like traffic from social shares and email subscribers, doesn’t prove the enduring value of your blog.
 Even if your blog is not bringing in a lot of traffic after a few days, don’t abandon it prematurely.

 Your blog’s ROI can be judged over a significant period, during which the cumulative organic traffic to your blog will grow steadily.
 Even if that doesn’t happen, you shouldn’t shut shop and sulk.
 Instead, find out what’s going wrong and update your blog accordingly.
 Few people get blogging right at the first attempt.

 7. Making claims without any backing

-An important blogging tip is to cite the source you take your information from.
+An important blogging tip in any beginner’s guide to blogging is to cite the source you take your information from.
 This gives the source due credit and prevents plagiarism claims.
 Another good blogging tip and trick is to use plagiarism-checking software while editing the draft.

 Here are some blogging tips to can earn money while blogging: